Milkshiift/GoofCord/README.md

   - Press `Ctrl+Shift+'` shortcut.

 ### How do I run GoofCord natively on Wayland?
-- Run GoofCord with these flags: `--enable-features=UseOzonePlatform,WebRTCPipeWireCapturer,WaylandWindowDecorations --ozone-platform=wayland`
+- GoofCord should run natively out of the box starting from 1.4.3.
+If it doesn't, run with these flags:
+`--enable-features=UseOzonePlatform,WaylandWindowDecorations --ozone-platform-hint=auto`
 If GoofCord shows a black screen, also include this flag: `--disable-gpu-sandbox`
-- Flatpak and Nix packages do that automatically

 ### How do I stream with audio on Linux?
 - If you use PulseAudio it should work out of the box.
 For PipeWire you will need to install pipewire-pulse if it's not already installed